What is Probate?

 How much money before probate is required?
 Do I need probate for a small estate?

-If there is a will then probate is required – the value of the estate is not a factor.
-It is free to apply for probate on estates valued at under £5,000 so there is no difficulty in doing so.
+If there is a will then probate is required before the estate can be managed by anyone – the value of the estate is not a factor.
+It is free to apply for probate on estates valued at under £5,000, so there is no difficulty in doing so.

 What is the probate time limit?